-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / No b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings? ¥es / No (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed): vith approximate Replaced windows at front of property.
-The large living room window, and the 2 windo bedroom.
-Work was carried out in 2021.
-Please give any guarantees which you received for this work to your solicitor or e estate agent.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ☑ No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+N/A If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ⊠ Yes □ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☑ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Replacement double glazed doors and windows in 2016 installed by Penico Replacement double glazed doors and windows in 2016 installed by Penico Please give any guarantees which you received for this work to your solicitor or est agent.

 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes / partial - what kind of central heating is there?
+If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas central heating If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-2019 c.
-Do you have a maintenance contract for the central heating system? ¥es / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
-Issues that may have affected your property а.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
-Are you aware of the existence of asbestos in your property? ¥es / No If you have answered yes, please give details:
+Gas fired boiler YesNoPartial Gas fired boiler If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating.
+New boiler installed in 2013 g system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Contract with Corgi has just expired but was maintained and ☐ Yes ☑ No serviced annually till now. (iii) When was your maintenance agreement last renewed?
+(Please and year). provide the month Just lapsed after I informed them of my mother's death in January 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ N 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ☑ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No b.
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: ☐ Yes ☑ No